-In the solid sediment phase, organic carbon (OC) content plays the dominant role in the absorption of nonionic organic HSs, as well as of metals and metal compounds.
-In the pore water, dissolved organic carbon (DOC) content plays the dominant role in the absorption of nonionic organic HSs.
-Solid sediment together with the sediment-bound HS is separated from water and the water-dissolved HS operationally by using filtration through the 0.45μm filter: the solid residue trapped on the filter top is the particulate suspended sediment which also contains the sediment-bound HS, and the filtrate passing through the filter is the water and the dissolved HS.
+In the solid sediment phase, organic carbon (OC) content plays the dominant role in the absorption of nonionic organic HSs, and also for metals and metal compounds.
+In the pore water dissolved organic carbon (DOC) content plays the dominant role in the absorption of nonionic organic HSs.
+Solid sediment together with the sediment-bound HS is differentiated from water and the water-dissolved HS operationally by using filtration through the $0.45\mu$ m filter: the solid residue trapped on the filter top is the particulate suspended sediment which also contains the sediment-bound HS.
 Technically, suspended sediment and water can be separated by centrifuging, too.